Introduction of Skill or Degree

 Navigating the Hybrid Model:

-The skills vs. degrees debate is not a binary choice but a spectrum.
+The Skill or Degree debate is not a binary choice but a spectrum.
 The ideal candidate often has a combination of both formal education and practical skills.
 This hybrid model recognizes the importance of a good education while recognizing the need for individuals to be agile and consistently skilled throughout their careers.
 Some industries still strongly prefer degrees, while others are more accepting of skills-based qualifications.
 Balancing the two can be a strategic approach, allowing individuals to leverage the strengths of both formal education and practical experience.

 The Changing Face of Higher Education